 TEN THINGS TO KNOW ABOUT KOSHER WINE

 There’s a common ‘urban legend’ that wine is rendered kosher after being blessed by a Rabbi – that is incorrect.
 Actually, for wine to be made kosher, there are strictly supervised purity guidelines that need to be followed from the moment the grapes enter the winery to when the wine is bottled.

 To be considered kosher, Sabbath-observant Jews must supervise and sometimes handle the entire winemaking process, from the time the grapes are crushed until the wine is bottled.
 Any ingredients used, including yeasts and fining agents*, must be kosher.

 Some Kosher wines are processed as Mevushal, which means ‘cooked’ in Hebrew.
-Some wineries produce their Mevushal wines by heating the must (grape juice) before fermentation, while others apply that procedure on the final product, before bottling.
+Some wineries produce their Mevushal wines by heating the must (grape juice) before fermentation, while others apply that procedure to the final product, before bottling.

 When kosher wine is produced, marketed, and sold commercially, it will bear kosher certification granted by a specially-trained rabbi who is responsible for supervision from start to finish.